matthewfl/llm-chat-ui/README.md

 Sometimes claude will respond to messages with markdown, what options are there to render this markdown into nice html?
 (This includes code formatting)

 Can we create a settings option menu and then put the system prompt in that menu instead of having it at the top of the chat.
 Also can we have an option in the settings menu to create a message from the agent or user directly (rather than prompting the api) so that a chat can be "imported" by copying and pasting each message.

-NOTE: I have refactored the code myself to move the javascript and css into seperate files as the program was starting to get long.

 There is an issue where the settings button is hidden after the first chat message is created